Code-Inside/Blog/_posts/2019-07-31-sql-server-named-instances-and-the-windows-firewall.md

  * Does the SQL Server allow remote connections?
  * Does the SQL Server allow your authentication schema of choice (Windows or SQL Authentication)?
  * Check the "SQL Server Configuration Manager" if the needed TCP/IP protocol is enabled for your SQL Instance.
+ * Check if the "SQL Server Browser"-Service is running
  * Check your Windows Firewall (see details below!)

 ## Windows Firewall settings: